Rank 4 Premodular Categories: Abstract

 \section{Abstract}

 We consider the classification problem for rank 4 premodular categories.
-While no new categories are uncovered a formula for the $2^{\text{nd}}$ Frobenius-Schur indicator of a premodular category is determined and the classification of rank 4 premodular categories is completed.
+We uncover a formula for the $2^{\text{nd}}$ Frobenius-Schur indicator of a premodular category, and complete the classification of rank 4 premodular categories (up to Grothendieck equivalence).